(LATEST UPDATED 9 August 2024)

 How exporters apply for a Preferential Certificate of Origin (PCO) or Non-Preferential Certificate of Origin (NPCO)?

-• Malaysian exporters can apply for a PCO through Ministry of International Trade and Industry (MITI).
+• Malaysian exporters can apply for a PCO through Ministry of Investment, Trade and Industry (MITI).

 • Malaysian exporters can apply for NPCO through Malaysia International Chambers of Commerce and Industry (MICCI).

-Information on Preferential Certificate of Origin (PCO) or Non-Preferential Certificate of Origin (NPCO) application can be obtained in MITI website (http://www.miti.gov.my/)
+Information on Preferential Certificate of Origin (PCO) or Non-Preferential Certificate of Origin (NPCO) application for export purpose can be referred in MITI website (https://www.miti.gov.my/)